-The course has been developed to provide students with an in-depth, research-based knowledge of dementia.
+The course has been developed to provide you with an in-depth, research-based knowledge of dementia.
 This includes theory, innovative and best practice, policy drivers and initiatives, and a grounding in academic and research skills.
+You will:

-Students must be professionals currently working in a relevant field.
+You must be a professional currently working in a relevant field.

 If English is not your first language you must have one of the following qualifications as evidence of your English language skills: